Trump sends message to Iranian protesters: ‘Help is on its way’

 He announced the imposition of a 25 per cent tariff on Iran’s trading partners “effective immediately” as experts told The Independent that the policy could have a knock-on effect on supply chains across the world.
 The proposal is yet to be approved by the Supreme Court, but could lead to political ramifications and instability in the region, they said.

-Iran has vowed to retaliate and hit US positions in the region if Mr Trump green lights military action.
-However, it is unclear how serious a threat that is, as the country remains battered by a 12-day war with Israel and the US last year, which pounded much of its military infrastructure, including aid defence systems, its commanders and its nuclear facilities.
+Iran has vowed to retaliate and hit US positions in the region if Mr Trump green-lights military action.
+However, it is unclear how serious a threat that is, as the country remains battered by a 12-day war with Israel and the US last year, which pounded much of its military infrastructure, including air defence systems, its commanders and its nuclear facilities.

 German chancellor Friedrich Merz said, “We are now witnessing the final days and weeks” of the present government.